dirtsimple/imposer/README.md

 #### imposer options watch

 Every 10 seconds, clear the screen and display the first screenful of output from `imposer options diff`.
 (Use Control-C to exit.)

+### imposer env

+The `imposer env` command lets you read and write environment variables stored in the `.imposer-env` file in your project directory.
+The file is in docker-compose format, meaning that leading and trailing spaces are ignored, quotes are treated as literal characters, and no escape sequences are recognized.
+Variables set in the file are exported to the operating system environment while imposer runs, so they can be used for interpolation in YAML or shell blocks, or read by PHP code for the PHP part of an `imposer apply` run.
+They do not, however, affect the WordPress runtime environment (outside of wp-cli code run by imposer).

+#### imposer env set [+]*VAR*[=*value*]...

+Set or unset one or more variables.
+If a variable name is preceded by a `+`, the variable is only set if it is not already set.
+(In other words, `+` means "add this value as a default if there's no definition yet".)
+If the `=` and value is omitted, the variable is unset and deleted from the file, allowing the operating system environment's value for that variable (if any) to show through.

+#### imposer env get *VAR*

+Write the value of the specified variable to standard output, if defined in the file.
+(Otherwise, there is no output.)

+#### imposer env parse *[VAR...]*

+Extract one or more variable definitions from the file, outputting them as `VAR=value` lines without any escaping.
+The order of the output is based on the order in the file, not the order of names given, and skips variables not found in the file.
+If no names are given, all variables in the file are output.

+#### imposer env export *[VAR...]*

+Write out the specified variables as `export VAR=value` lines (if they are found in the file), with values escaped in a manner suitable for safe execution in the shell.
+The order of the output is based on the order in the file, not the order of names given, and skips variables not found in the file.
+If no names are given, all variables in the file are output.

 ### Diagnostic Commands